syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Colorspace.md

 ## Device colorspace

 Device color space simply describes the range of colors that a camera can see, a printer can print, or a monitor can display.
-These color spaces depend upon the device in which it is displayed.
+These color spaces depend upon the device where it is displayed.
 It contains the following types.

 •DeviceGray